Racine Theatre Guild to stage 'A Christmas Story'

-RACINE — After over a year without any main stage plays and musicals at the Racine Theatre Guild, “A Christmas Story” will bring nostalgia, humor and heart to the stage Dec.
+RACINE — After more than a year without any main stage plays and musicals at the Racine Theatre Guild, “A Christmas Story” will bring nostalgia, humor and heart to the stage Dec.
 3-19.

 Ralphie Parker only has one wish: to wake up Christmas morning with the coveted Red Ryder Range Model Carbine Action BB Gun under his tree.
 While he plans and schemes to ensure it arrives, he’s met with the same response again and again, “You’ll shoot your eye out!”
 One of the most iconic holiday movies hilariously comes to life on stage, complete with all its pink-bunny-suit, glowing-leg-lamp, triple-dog-daring glory.

 “A Christmas Story” was last performed at RTG in 2003.
-It follows the 1983 film everyone has grown to love, but the stage version features Ralph as an adult overseeing and narrating the many holiday memories of himself, Ralphie, throughout his childhood.
-Inspired by humorist Jean Shepherd’s childhood, it is a beloved story across generations
+It follows the 1983 film, but the stage version features Ralph as an adult overseeing and narrating the many holiday memories.
+Inspired by humorist Jean Shepherd’s childhood, it is a beloved story across generations.

 In this Series